 - Upright Position: Just hold your baby upright until they burp

-- Over your shoulder: Hold your baby on your shoulder in way that their stomach is gently pressed by your shoulder.
+- Over your shoulder: Hold your baby on your shoulder in a way that your shoulder gently presses their stomach.
 This technique worked best for me.

-Don’t be impatient if baby doesn’t burp right away.
-It may take few minutes for gas bubbles to rise to surface in your baby’s tummy.
+Don’t be impatient if the baby doesn’t burp right away.
+It may take few minutes for gas bubbles to rise to the surface in your baby’s tummy.

 4. Use a Right Bottle if you are Bottle feeding

-Use bottle with wide nipple base so baby can latch on correctly to avoid swallowing excess air along with milk.
-An angled bottle with venting system at the bottom of the bottle works best to release air bubbles from the bottle when baby is drinking milk from the bottle.
+Use a bottle with a wide nipple base so the baby can latch on correctly to avoid swallowing excess air along with milk.
+An angled bottle with a venting system at the bottom of the bottle works best to release air bubbles from the bottle when the baby drinks milk from the bottle.

 5. Bounce your Baby

-Bouncing your baby in gentle, rhythmic manner helps release of gas in right direction.
-Keep your baby in upright position and gently bounce them for 10 minutes after feeding.
+Bouncing your baby in a gentle, rhythmic manner helps the release of gas in the right direction.
+Keep your baby in an upright position and gently bounce them for 10 minutes after feeding.

-Sometimes it is hard to wait until that burp comes out of baby’s stomach.
-What really helped me was baby wearing.
-It is one of the must haves if you want to soothe your fussy baby.
+Sometimes it is hard to wait until that burp comes out of the baby’s stomach.
+What really helped me was babywearing.
+It is one of the must-haves if you want to soothe your fussy baby.

-When you wear your baby, the gentle natural bounce that occur each time you walk helps release swallowed air from baby’s upper and lower intestine.
-So, burp and fart both covered!!
-Win Win.
+When you wear your baby, the gentle natural bounce that occurs each time you walk helps release swallowed air from the baby’s upper and lower intestine.
+So, burp and fart are both covered!!
+Win-Win.